 | Best at | Reliability + discovery | Activation + payment + network access |

-| Real-world accuracy | Strong when many drivers check in | Strong for ChargePoint/partner availability data |
+| Real-world accuracy | Strong when many drivers check in recently | Strong for ChargePoint/partner availability + session start flow |

 | Reviews/photos | Core feature | Not the main focus |

-| Trip planning | Built-in Trip Planner | Better as “find stations,” not a full planner for every car |
+| Trip planning | Built-in Trip Planner | Better as “find stations,” not a universal trip planner for every EV |

-| Paying in-app | “Pay with PlugShare” at participating stations | Pay in app broadly across ChargePoint + roaming where enabled |
+| Paying in-app | “Pay with PlugShare” at participating stations | Pay in-app broadly across ChargePoint + roaming where enabled |

-| Roaming | Not the main model (more of a map across networks) | A big feature (one account across partners) |
+| Roaming | Not the main model (more of a map across networks) | Core feature (one account across partners) |

-| Ads/subscription | Free; optional ad removal subscription | Free app; charging costs depend on station |
+| Ads/subscription | Free; optional ad-removal subscription | Free app; charging costs depend on station operator |

 1) Coverage: which app shows more chargers?